laufuentes/Projet-GL---Principal-Component-method-Missing-Values/README.md

 # A principal components method to impute missing values for mixed data

-## Project Guidelines in Statistical Learning, M2 Mathematics and Arficial Intelligence, Paris-Saclay University.
+## Project: Guidelines in Statistical Learning, M2 Mathematics and Artificial Intelligence, Paris-Saclay University

 ### Laura Fuentes and Ambre Adjevi